eddydong/eddydong.github.io/index.md

 This is to commemorate my first AI algorithm back in 2001.
 The original one was down in Turbo Pascal and then Delphi - you're old enough if you heard of those names ;-) - and now rewritten in Javascript.

-The basic idea was like the following:
+The basic idea behind the AI algorithm was like the following:

 1. List all eligible positions that you can place your piece at;
 2. Note down the gain (number of opponent pieces you can reverse) you can get for each of these eligible positions;